 Over the years, Bodega Valero has become a hit with the locals of the attractive and mellow ‘Juan Llorens’ barrio and attracts people of all ages from around town.
 It would be fair to say that it draws a bohemian crowd where everyone is an equal.
 This makes for an authentic yet alternative Spanish bodega that is down-to-earth, informal, spontaneous and tolerant too.

 The warm interior has wine barrels behind the bar and a wall with dozens & dozens of photos of all the good times that have been had by the owners and varied clientele over the years.
-Adorning the bar’s muros are a healthy mish-mash of rebellious & alternative causes in poster and painting form as well as photographs of the bands that have played here.
-Indeed, they have regular acoustic live shows featuring local underground artists.
-After all this time, it is still undiscovered by tourists but it is welcome to all.
+Adorning the bar’s muros are a healthy mish-mash of rebellious & alternative causes in poster and painting form… as well as photographs of the bands that have played here.
+Indeed, they used to have regular acoustic live shows featuring local underground artists.

 Back in 1995, this writer’s first years in Valencia were spent teaching English in a language academy across the road from the Bodega Valero and this member of the ‘24/7 Valencia’ team has been coming down to the Bodega ever since.
-Joining in the wild and joyful anniversary party with tapas, wine, beer & sangria aplenty throughout the day until the early hours of the morning was a lot of fun!
-The live show with Valencian music played on traditional instruments dolçaina (a reed instrument) & tabalet (percussion) with the Bodega crowd heartily singing along was really memorable and typical of the open vibe here.
+Joining in the wild and joyful summer anniversary party with tapas, wine, beer & sangria aplenty throughout the day until the early hours of the morning was a lot of fun!
+The live improvisation with Valencian music played on traditional instruments dolçaina (a reed instrument) & tabalet (percussion) with the Bodega crowd heartily singing along was really memorable and typical of the open vibe here.